-Dom is the presenter of the hugely successful Dom on the Spot for the BBC.
-He also presents Caught Red Handed and Fake Britain and co presents Right on the Money for the BBC.
+Dom is the presenter of the Dom Does America for the BBC and one of the contestants on this year's Celebrity Masterchef.
+He also presents Caught Red Handed and Fake Britain and was the co presenter of Right on the Money for the BBC.
 He was also one of the stars of The Real Full Monty for ITV and men's cancer awareness.

-Dom's previous programmes include Don't Get Done, Get Dom (8 series) and several series of Cowboy Builders for Five and he has been a regular on The One Show since the show started.
+Dom's previous programmes include Dom on the Spot, Don't Get Done, Get Dom (8 series) and several series of Cowboy Builders for Five and he has been a regular on The One Show since the show started.
 He was also the presenter of Saints & Scroungers, Beat the Burglar, Wrong Car, Right Car, To Buy or Not to Buy, Flycatchers, How to Holiday, Wrecks to Riches and many more.

 Due to his tenacity for tackling companies and cowboy tradespeople head on and his passion for solving consumer problems he currently has one of the busiest schedules in TV.
 After investigating and reporting on many companies and rogue traders Dominic has an extensive knowledge of their tricks, scams & cons.

-Amongst his many hobbies are water skiing, sailing, scuba diving, wake boarding, knee boarding and snow skiing and he joined the Clipper Round the World Race for the final leg this year.
+Amongst his many hobbies are water skiing, sailing, scuba diving, wake boarding, knee boarding and snow skiing and he joined the Clipper Round the World Race for the final leg last year.

 He thrives on all challenges and competed in the BBC's first ever Celebrity Total Wipeout in Argentina, in which he was narrowly beaten to 2nd place by just 1 second.
 He took part in BBC1's Strictly Come Dancing series 7 and made it through to the sixth round but gladly admits dancing was never going to be his forte.
-Always up for a challenge he competed the 2014 RideLondon 100 mile cycle race for the charity 'Bliss' in an amazing 5 hours 31 minutes..
+Always up for a challenge he completed the 2014 RideLondon 100 mile cycle race for the charity 'Bliss' in an amazing 5 hours 31 minutes..